-- Distribute letter to students informing them of the foreign school tour and also encouraging them to save for the tour over the following months. - Check the Tour Companies Insurance Cover so that it complies with ETBI requirements. - Obtain quotation from Tour Company. - Estimate the cost per student to cover expenses. - Produce a letter outlining the proposed tour for parents.
-Additional letters, giving details of the tour, will be supplied to parents before travel. - Collect signed consent forms (signed by parents/guardians) and collect signed forms from students which show that they will abide by the code of behaviour while away on tour. - Oversee all lodgements on the Way2Pay system and ensure that all students pay on time and meet relevant deadlines. - Lodge all cash payments and issue receipts accordingly. - Keep a financial record of all income and expenditure and meet with the Principal after the tour to discuss finances. - Plan the itinerary with the Tour Company. - Photocopy passports and send passport details to the tour company. - Photocopy all tour documentation and give a copy to the teachers travelling on the tour. - Obtain contact phone numbers from all students and get contact phone numbers of parents/guardians. - Give students and parents a contact number so that the tour leader can be contacted while on tour. - Allocate rooms for students in the hotel according to their preferences (where possible). - Meet students before the tour to discuss the tour, health and safety and be available to answer any questions from parents/guardians and students. - Get a letter from the Principal showing the names of the students travelling on the tour and also a letter (if relevant) for entry into sites e.g. Phantasialand (theme park in Germany) or Disneyland (Paris). - Tour Leader and accompanying staff have overall responsibility for the health, safety and welfare of all students while on tour, both daytime and at night. - Keep an eye on students who do not fit in socially, students with special educational needs and students with any other issue (medical, financial etc.)
+- Distribute letter to students informing them of the foreign school tour and also encouraging them to save for the tour over the following months. - Check the Tour Companies Insurance Cover so that it complies with ETB requirements. - Obtain quotation from Tour Company. - It is best practice to book the bus through the tour company so that the Travel Insurance covers the bus trips to and from the Airport or Port. - Estimate the cost per student to cover expenses. - Produce a letter outlining the proposed tour for parents.
+Additional letters, giving details of the tour, will be supplied to parents before travel. - Collect signed consent forms (signed by parents/guardians/student over 18) and collect signed forms from students which show that they will abide by the code of behaviour while away on tour. - Oversee all lodgements on the Way2Pay system and ensure that all students pay on time and meet relevant deadlines. - Lodge all cash payments and issue receipts accordingly. - Keep a financial record of all income and expenditure and meet with the Principal after the tour to discuss finances. - Plan the itinerary with the Tour Company. - Photocopy passports and send passport details to the tour company.
+All passports must be valid for at least 6 months following the trip. - Collect E111 forms two weeks beforehand, copy them and return to students. - Obtain medical forms (see Appendix One) from all students.
+These medical forms are to be signed by parents/guardians/student over 18.
+The tour leader should make contact with parents/guardians/student over 18, prior to the commencement of the trip, if there are any issues of concern regarding illness, type of medication being taken etc.

-- Obtain medical forms (see appendix one) from all students.
-These medical forms are to be signed by parents/guardians.
-The tour leader should make contact with parents/guardians, prior to the commencement of the trip, if there are any issues of concern regarding illness, type of medication being taken etc. - In the case of School Exchange trips it is normal that students are accommodated with Host Families.
-For Child Protection reasons a Garda /Police Vetting must be carried out on adult members of the Host Family household if such a system exists in the country.
+- Photocopy all tour documentation and give a copy to the teachers travelling on the tour. - Obtain contact phone numbers from all students and get contact phone numbers of parents/guardians/student over 18. - Give students and parents a contact number/ school mobile number so that the tour leader can be contacted while on tour. - Allocate rooms for students in the hotel according to their preferences (where possible). - Meet students before the tour to discuss the tour, health and safety and be available to answer any questions from parents/guardians/student over 18 and students. - Get a letter from the principal showing the names of the students travelling on the tour and a letter (if relevant) for entry into sites e.g., Phantasialand (theme park in Germany) or Disneyland (Paris). - Tour Leader and accompanying staff have overall responsibility for the health, safety, and welfare of all students while on tour, both daytime and at night. - Keep an eye on students who do not fit in socially, students with special educational needs and students with any other issue (medical, financial etc.) - In the case of School Exchange trips, it is normal that students are accommodated with Host Families.
+For Child Protection reasons a Garda/Police Vetting must be carried out on adult members of the Host Family household if such a system exists in the country.
 If no vetting system is in existence written confirmation must be sought from the Exchange School that no child protection concerns exist with the Host Families. - Prior to the trip taking place the School Principal must be supplied with a detailed Itinerary for the trip, flight details, accommodation details, risk assessment details, list of students and their personal and family contact details, contact details for all staff on the trip.
 In the case of trips involving Host Families contact details for Host Families must be included.

-Tour Company:
+Tour Company